 somebodysuspicious.com.
 Because of SOP, a browser will not allow this URL to make a request to

-http://thisisthehost.com/someotherpage - even though the host name is the same, the protocol is different.
+This request will also fail.
+Even though the host name is the same, the

 So why is this important when it comes to making API calls?

-Well, our applicatons are entirely client-side.
-All the code we are running is running from the browser.
-We are requesting data in the form of JSON, not HTTP, but we are still doing so via a client.
-That means that SOP applies to our applications.
+Well, our applications are entirely client-side, which means that all the code we are running is running in the browser.
+This means that SOP applies to all of our applications.